Automobiles at the Square

 Did you know…

-We share that same love for automobiles (particularly the classics), and invite all of you to attend our Motoring Thru Time & Heritage Festival, Saturday, February 3rd from 10am-3pm.
-There’s no racing, but the vehicles are fantastic, the food from the food trucks is tasty, the vendors are great, and the music, from Arizona’s own Territorial Brass Band, can’t be beat!
-(This post has been updated to show 2018 festival dates.)
+We share that same love for automobiles (particularly the classics), and invite all of you to attend our Motoring Thru Time & Heritage Festival, Saturday, February 2rd from 10am-3pm.
+There’s no racing, but the vehicles are fantastic, the food from the food trucks is tasty, the vendors are great, and the music and entertainment, from Tucson’s 1880s Variety Show, can’t be beat!
+(This post has been updated to show 2019 festival dates and information.)